apostrophecms/apostrophe-workflow/README.md

 ### Packages

 For now, add the 2.x branch as a git dependency in `package.json`.
-You currently must also add the relevant branch of Apostrophe:

 ```
-  "apostrophe": "punkave/apostrophe#workflow-accommodations-1",
   "apostrophe-workflow": "punkave/apostrophe-workflow#2.x"
 ```

-This is very temporary; these branches will be merged to master and published to npm as the APIs stabilize.
+This is branch will be merged shortly and published to npm. **The old `workflow-accommodations-1` branch of the `apostrophe` module has already been merged, published and retired.
+Do not depend on it in `package.json`.**

 Run `npm install` after adding the dependencies.